 01:01:51 and looking for us in interesting directions so the opportunities for change are absolutely everywhere if you're

 01:01:58 curious about.
-You know can I make a bookcase fly yes I can make a book.
+You know can I make a bookcase fly yes I can make a bookcase fly.

-01:02:03 We talk about artificial intelligence if you also talk about artificial imagination.
+01:02:03 We talked about artificial intelligence could you also talk about artificial imagination.

 01:02:11 That's a question to which the answer has to be yes but whether you

-01:02:15 and I can talk about it I don't know magination is the ability to imagine worlds the don't exist that's not enough
+01:02:15 and I can talk about it I don't know magination is the ability to imagine worlds that don't exist that's not enough

 01:02:23 because it has to be an interesting world that doesn't exist